Mount Timpanogos

 The time has come for the truth to be spoken.
 We are still here.
 We will not be brushed aside.
 We the Timpanogos people are the indigenous people of Utah, we are Shoshone.
 The blood of our ancestors cries out to us.
 They must be remembered for who they really were.

-Timpanogos Beaded Pouch Copyrighted
+Timpanogos Nation Beaded Pouch Copyrighted

 Your donation will carry us into a brighter future for generations to come.